 Due to the favourable climate and the soil's excellent composition, olive oil production in Croatia has traditionally spread along the Adriatic coast since Roman times.

-Croatia produces small quantities of olive oil, but of a very high-quality.
-It is no surprise that Flos Olei, the authority in the olive oil world, voted Croatia's Istria region as the best in the world, for the fifth time in a row.
+Croatia produces small quantities of extra virgin olive oil but high-quality olive oil.
+So it is no surprise that Flos Olei, the authority in the olive oil world, voted Croatia's Istria region as the best in the world, for the sixth time in a row.

-The majority of Croatian producers are small family-run businesses, growing and producing limited quantities of extra virgin olive oil.
-These small producers cannot compete on markets in terms of volume, but when it comes to quality - these olive oils are outstanding for olive quality.
+Most Croatian olive producers are small family-run olive farms, growing and producing extra virgin olive oil in limited quantities.
+These small olive producers cannot compete on markets in terms of volume, but these extra virgin olive oils are outstanding for olive quality.

 We aren't the only ones who think that Croatian extra virgin olive oils are exceptional.
 Regularly you will find Croatian olive oils awarded with medals in many prestigious international competitions such as the New York International Olive Oil Competition, Flos Olei, Japan Olive, the London International Olive Oil Competition, AVPA Paris Gourmet Awards etc.